Big Tech and dour data on the US job market hit Wall Street as bitcoin tumbles

 Bitcoin, which is pitched as “digital gold,” also sank.
 It dropped below $67,000, down from its record above $124,000 set in October.

 On the winning side of Wall Street were some companies that stand to benefit from big spending by Alphabet and other companies continuing the AI frenzy.
-Chip company Broadcom rose 4.2% and was the strongest force limiting the S&P 500’s losses.
-Nvidia rose 0.4%
+Chip company Broadcom rose 2.8% and was the strongest force limiting the S&P 500’s losses.

 In stock markets abroad, indexes fell across much of Europe and Asia.